ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 });
 ```

 With that, we have a way to scan the memory space of *lsasrv.dll* for those specific sequences.
-Mimikatz uses these signatures to deduce the address of specific global variables that contain sensitive data, and that's what we're going to need to do as well.
+Mimikatz uses these signatures to deduce the address of specific global variables in lsasrv that contain sensitive data, and that's what we're going to need to do as well.

 ## Finding LogonSessionList